alondmnt/joplin-plugin-jarvis/MOBILE.md

 If you have an existing desktop database, migration is faster:

 0. **Recommended**: Backup your Joplin database (Tools → Create backup).
-1. **Desktop**: Enable "Store in note properties" in Settings → Jarvis → Related Notes
+1. **Desktop**: Enable "Store in note properties" in Settings → Jarvis → Related Notes → Advanced
 2. **Desktop**: Rebuild the database (Tools → Jarvis → Update Jarvis note DB)
 3. **Sync**: Wait for sync to complete
 4. **Mobile**: Sync on mobile device